samwrite/Springboard/Capstone 1/README.txt

 The Capstone Project written report pdf file is the detailed written report.
 The Capstone 1 slides pdf is a slide deck for presentation.

-Ultimately, we were able to find that Publication Year plays the biggest role in determining popularity for checked out items at the library.
+Ultimately, we initially conclude that Uber prices are cheaper than Lyft given what we studied.
+This can be further analyzed by studying time series and potential trends in that area.